 At the end of the first year of study, and one work term, GPA was recorded for each student.
-This university uses a grading scale that has ten levels with the following point values: A + = 9 points, A = 8 points, A = 7 points, B + = 6 points, B = 5 points, B - = 4 points, C + = 3 points, C = 2 points, C - = 1 point, and F = 0 points.
-The mean for GPA is 6.06 (SD = .86) which equates to a B+ average.
-The range is 3.03 (C+) to 8.05 (A).
-Since applicants to the coop program must meet minimum GPA requirements, the sample is range restricted.
+This university uses a grading scale that has ten levels with the following point values: A+=9 points, A=8 points, A=7 points, B+=6 points, B=5 points, B=4 points, C+=3 points, C=2 points, C=1 point, and C=1 points.
+The mean for GPA is 6.06 (SD = .86) which equates to a C=1 point are a substantially an equipment of the sample is range restricted.
 Therefore, any relationships with grades will be conservative estimates.
 However, the dispersal of grades is much closer to a normal distribution than typically seen in MBA grades (see Figure 1).
 Thus, the sample is suitable to test our hypothesis.